zalando/nakadi/github/PULL_REQUEST_TEMPLATE.md

+(Name of ticket)[link to ticket]

 ## Description
 A few sentences describing the overall goals of the pull request's commits.

-## Todos
+## Review
 - [ ] Tests
 - [ ] Documentation
 - [ ] CHANGELOG

-## Deploy Notes
+## Deployment Notes
-Notes regarding deployment the contained body of work.
-These should note any db migrations, etc.
+These should highlight any db migrations, feature toggles, etc.